r4v3n-k/r4v3n-k.github.io/_pages/resume.md

     </a>
 </div>

-- Implemented a binary classifier using Dynamic Programming to memorize the gradient of weight in C++.
+- Implemented a multi-perceptron that classifies coordinates on the 2D plane with C++.
-- Developed GUI program that configures layers and shows error rate per iteration as a graph after training.
+- Developed a GUI that sets the Neural Network and shows the error rate per iteration as a graph.

 ### INDIVIDUAL PROJECTS